A path to full-time software development

 Choose a small project to build yourself using your newly selected language.
-Ideally, it will align with the sorts of jobs that language is most commonly used for.
+The project should align with your targeted industry.
 Maybe a basic web-site for saving a shopping cart, a simple game, or a graphing calculator.
 Write out a list of the features you would want to see before you start.

 Keep a list of questions, and spend some time each session searching for answers.
 Almost any question you have has been answered on forums, Stack Overflow, and blogs.
-If you have Internet, you can teach yourself to build almost any sort of programming project.
+If you have access to the Internet and motivation, you can teach yourself to build almost any sort of programming project.

 Work on this until you have finished enough that you have answered most of your own questions and implemented most of your own features.
 A small project provides you with a list of questions, and the motivation to learn how to research them.
-Second, a small project teaches you important details and technologies you would otherwise miss in katas.
+You will learn important details and technologies you would otherwise miss in katas.